MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L09_Controlling_Deployments_using_Release_Gates.md

 ### Exercise 0: Configure the lab prerequisites

+> **Note**: If you already created this project during previous labs, this exercise can be skipped.

 In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).

-#### Task 1:  (skip if done) Create and configure the team project
+#### Task 1:  (skip if already done) Create and configure the team project

-In this task, you will create an **eShopOnWeb_ReleaseGates** Azure DevOps project to be used by several labs.
+In this task, you will create an **eShopOnWeb** Azure DevOps project to be used by several labs.

 1. On your lab computer, in a browser window open your Azure DevOps organization.
 Click on **New Project**.
-Give your project the name **eShopOnWeb_ReleaseGates** and leave the other fields with defaults.
+Give your project the name **eShopOnWeb** and leave the other fields with defaults.
 Click on **Create**.

     ![Create Project](images/create-project.png)

-#### Task 2:  (skip if done) Import eShopOnWeb Git Repository
+#### Task 2:  (skip if already done) Import eShopOnWeb Git Repository

 In this task you will import the eShopOnWeb Git repository that will be used by several labs.

-1. On your lab computer, in a browser window open your Azure DevOps organization and the previously created **eShopOnWeb_ReleaseGates** project.
+1. On your lab computer, in a browser window open your Azure DevOps organization and the previously created **eShopOnWeb** project.
 Click on **Repos>Files** , **Import a Repository**.
 Select **Import**.
 On the **Import a Git Repository** window, paste the following URL https://github.com/MicrosoftLearning/eShopOnWeb.git  and click **Import**:

     ![Import Repository](images/import-repo.png)